alexanserg/marios_fabulous_emporium/README.md

 ## Written by Alexander Sergejev

 ### Description:
 _This application allows the addition of products with attributes "name," "cost," and "country of origin."
-It further has a child element of reviews that be added by customers.
+It further has a child element of reviews that can be added by customers.
 Reviews contain the name of the author, the a written reviews of between 50 and 250 characters and a rating from one to five. for testing purposes it uses the faker gem to fill out the database._

 ### Setup: